irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Demultiplexer Latching Relay.
 Relay (true/false) that is part of the state of the demultiplexer.
 See BIAS specification, section "3.4.4.14 MODE", "Data D3 = Diff probe 1&2(0), Diff probe 1&3(1)".
     Corresponds to BIAS HK zVariable "HK_BIA_MODE_DIFF_PROBE".
-    The convention used for representing the value is the same as in the ZV.
+The convention used for representing the value in BICAS is the same as in the BIAS HK ZV:
     0/false = V12
     1/true  = V13
     2023-08-29, EJ: Variable is constant for the entire mission except when it